openpotato/opencodelist/website/docs/specification.md

 **`locationUri`**

 :   Either a JSON string in `uri` format or a JSON array with JSON string values in `uri` format.
-These URId are suggested retrieval locations for the referenced code list, in OpenCoLi format.
+These URId are suggested retrieval locations for the referenced code list, in OpenCodeList format.

 **`publishedAt`**